 - Obiang's pulled the same act; state radio claimed he was a god in permanent contact with The Almighty.

 - Ax-Crazy: Nguema

 - Evil Versus Evil: Insane, oppressive fuck vs. not-so insane, but still oppressive fuck?
 Take your pick!

-- Our Presidents Are Different: Nguema is President Evil / President Lunatic.
+- Our Presidents Are Different: Nguema was President Evil / President Lunatic.
 Obiang is President Corrupt.

 - Persecuted Intellectuals: To the point where the word itself was banned.